Skip advert

 How to check a car service history online

 If you don’t even know which garages have serviced your vehicle, there is a potential solution.
-The first step is to perform an MOT history check on the GOV.UK website, for which you only need your car’s registration number.
-You can then view the test location for each of the car’s MOTs by entering your 11-digit V5C log book reference number: this could give you some clues as to where a vehicle was serviced.
+The first step is to perform an MoT history check, and you can do this by using our free MoT history checker tool.
+All you need is the car’s registration number to check the results of the its previous tests.
+You can also view the test location for each of the car’s MOTs if you can provide the 11-digit V5C log book reference number: this could give you some clues as to where a vehicle was serviced.

 If you have a service history for a car you’re thinking of buying or selling you can use this online MoT information to check that the mileages tally and even contact garages to make sure that paper receipts are genuine.
 Car history check websites like HPI Check can also turn up missing service history information.